divaricatum/cl-faq/README.md

 <span id="s15q3"></span>

-### <span id="clim-lesstif-linux86">How can I replace the lesstif installed with RedHat Linux 7.2 with openmotif (required for CLIM)?</span>
+### <span id="clim-lesstif-linux86">Q. How can I replace the lesstif installed with RedHat Linux 7.2 with openmotif (required for CLIM)?</span>

-Allegro CL 8.x CLIM requires Motif 2.1, a free version of which is available from www.openmotif.org.
+Allegro CL CLIM requires Motif 2.1, a free version of which is available from www.openmotif.org.

 Although the default installation of RedHat Linux 7.2 includes